BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down

+#### **Cellulose not silicon**

+My willpower steadily declines as the day goes on.
+So last night instead of getting an early night, I decided to have a quick look to see if there was anything interesting on YouTube.
+There wasn’t.
+It was absolutely full of AI slop.
+Rather than stopping me from looking, this had the effect of l intensifying my efforts to find something to entertain me.

+As a result, I got to bed late.
+I didn’t read anything.
+And I woke up late the following morning.
+Luckily, I had kept my rule of not ringing any technology to bed.
+So on waking I was able to get some uninterrupted reading done, and then plan out my day on paper.

+I am rapidly coming to the conclusion that great is silicon is, cellulose is the better technology for living a good life.
+I have had a couple of ideas and drawn up a plan for the day.
+But most importantly, a couple of hours later I can still remember them.
+I would’ve had no clue had I been working on a screen.
+I actually think AI is going to help.
+Paper has some long-term disadvantages – it accumulates, a deteriorates and it’s hard work to keep track of and index.
+But now that AI can almost reliably read handwriting, most of these problems can be solved.

 #### **How to start the day**

 Before I had a smart phone, I would start the day in bed reading whatever book I was currently on.
 I would typically spend 30 minutes or so on it, long enough to drink a cup of tea and let it settle.
 I was always happy with this approach.
 It went out the window sometime in 2008 when I first signed up to Twitter.
 I am now in the process of bedding in the habit of not taking my phone to bed.
 But I find I can’t go back to my old ways.
 Somehow the first half hour of consciousness is no longer suitable for passive reading.